 This PlayStation 5 guide page is dedicated to the issue of Ray Tracing.
+What is Ray Tracing anyway?
 Does Sony's latest console support Ray tracing?
 Or is its technical specification too weak for that?
-For details, please navigate below.

 For the record, we give the technical specification of the console: